haseebanwar/create-react-pkg/README.md

 npm start
 ```

 You don’t need to install or configure tools like Rollup, Babel, or ESLint.
-They are preconfigured and hidden so that you can focus on the code.
+They are pre-configured and hidden so that you can focus on the code.

 ## Contents <!-- omit in toc -->